Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 Beach Day Essentials

 Make sure you have sunglasses (and maybe an extra pair), a hat, a cover-up, and your favorite insulated water bottle.
 Is the beach known to have a lot of rocks or shells?
-Maybe you need watershoes to protect your feet.
+You might need water shoes to protect your feet.
 Make sure you protect your electronic devices.
-Waterproof cases are great for your expensive cell phone, but a simple ziplock bag or Stasher bag works as well.
+Waterproof cases are great for your expensive cell phone, but a simple ziplock bag works as well.

 - Insulated Water Bottle